apiel/zicBox/NOTE.md

 - TODO cache tracks or bar into an audio buffer <-- this can only work if there if no step condition, no step motion, no sample and hold...

 - TODO advance sample player (with granular??)

-- TODO enable motion/mouse on desktop
-  - when mouse over envelop, some point/circle appear to show what can be dragged...

 - TODO alsa auto scale latency: Dynamic latency management